op·ti·mal

 The most desirable; most effective; best place to be.

-I, Janie Bowthorpe, a hypo/Hashi’s patient, have been collecting over 2 decades of consistent patient-reported experiences & observations worldwide.
-And from that, we have learned that if our free T3 isn’t around “optimal”, the feel-goods we achieved eventually backfire. (mid-range isn’t optimal).
+I, Janie Bowthorpe, a hypo/Hashi’s patient and site creator, have been collecting over 2 decades of consistent patient-reported experiences & observations worldwide.
+And from that, we have learned that if our free T3 isn’t around “optimal”, the feel-goods we achieved could eventually backfire. (mid-range isn’t optimal, even if we can feel good there).
 The individuality is when symptoms return.
-Many also see their adrenals get stressed from not being optimal.
-READ EVERY SINGLE WORD ON THIS PAGE ALL THE WAY TO THE BOTTOM.
+SO READ EVERY SINGLE WORD ON THIS PAGE ALL THE WAY TO THE BOTTOM.
 DON’T SKIM!!
-Be prepared to teach your doc. ~Janie
+And attempt to teach all this to your doctor! ~Janie

-NOTE: This entire page is copyrighted by Stop the Thyroid Madness.
+NOTE: This entire page is legally copyrighted by Stop the Thyroid Madness.

 So what is meant by being optimal?
 It’s not referring to how you feel!

-• WHEN ON A TREATMENT THAT PROVIDES BOTH T4 and T3 (a “working” NDT or synthetic T4 with synthetic T3): Gaining on over two decades of our observations and experiences as revealed by STTM, optimal puts the Free T3 (FT3) in the top “area” of the range (not midrange, not just above midrange), and a Free T4 (FT4) around midrange.
+• WHEN ON A TREATMENT THAT PROVIDES BOTH T4 and T3 (such as a “working” NDT, or synthetic T4 with synthetic T3): For over two decades of patient-reported observations and experiences, optimal puts the Free T3 (FT3) in the upper numbers of the range (not midrange, not just above midrange), and a Free T4 (FT4) around midrange.
 Both, even if the FT3 is key.

 If we are raising a working NDT like Armour, or T4/T3, and we see the RT3 (reverse T3) lab go up, we have either inadequate iron levels, inflammation or high cortisol.
 Any will need discovery and treatment.
 LOOK —> Rising RT3 will eventually start lowering our free T3.

 As much as we like having a relationship with the doctor, this is one area we strongly have noted they are wrong and backwards about.
-It’s natural for the TSH to go very low, and it does NOT cause bone or heart problems.
-They are confusing it with Graves’ disease which causes causes the latter with a low TSH.
-Read about the TSH issue.
+It’s natural for the TSH to go very low in response to T3 in our treatment, and it does NOT cause bone or heart problems.
+They are confusing it with Graves’ disease (hyperthyroidism) which causes causes the latter with a low TSH.
+There is a complete chapter on the ridiculous TSH in the STTM 1 book.

 Do I test my free’s within a few days after a raise of my thyroid meds?

-Do I test my free’s after taking a dose of thyroid meds?
+Do I test my free’s right after taking a dose of thyroid meds?

 We’ve sure learned the hard way that it’s a big NO!!
 That is because there is a slight rise of T4 after taking meds, and a definite high rise of T3 after taking T3-containing meds.
 We don’t want to test those temporary rises.
 We want to know what we are hanging onto.
 So we take our meds as usual one day, then test the next morning BEFORE taking our thyroid meds for the day.
-(If on a T3-containing treatment, best to take it twice, or three times a day, before the next day morning test)
+(If on a T3-containing treatment, best to take it twice, or three times a day, before the next day morning test).
+More in the STTM 1 book.

 I have an optimal Free T3 (top of range) or higher, but Free T4 is really low?